 Note: In Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, and Washington (state), CBP has to have “reasonable suspicion” to conduct a forensic search of a digital device (a detailed search using special equipment).

 Pars KYR Publications

-- Know Your Rights: For Arab, Middle Eastern Communities, Muslim and South Asian Communities -- Persian
+Know Your Rights for Arab Middle Eastern Communities Muslim and South Asian Communities -- Arabic, CLICK HERE.

-- Know Your Rights: For Arab, Middle Eastern Communities, Muslim and South Asian Communities -- Arabic
+Know Your Rights for Arab Middle Eastern Communities Muslim and South Asian Communities -- English, CLICK HERE.

-- Know Your Rights: For Arab, Middle Eastern Communities, Muslim and South Asian Communities -- English
+Know Your Rights for Arab Middle Eastern Communities Muslim and South Asian Communities -- Persian, CLICK HERE.

 Other KYR Publications